 Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

 Lease extensions in Kimberley can be a difficult process.
-We recommend you secure guidance from a lawyer and surveyor with experience in this area.
+We recommend you secure guidance from a conveyancer and surveyor with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge procuring Kimberley lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Kimberley lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Trailing unsuccessful correspondence with the freeholder of her two bedroom apartment in Kimberley, Georgia started the lease extension process as the 80 year deadline was rapidly approaching.
-The lease extension was concluded in May 2005.
-The landlord’s costs were negotiated to below 450 GBP.
+Off the back of unsuccessful correspondence with the landlord of her garden apartment in Kimberley, Abbie commenced the lease extension process just as the lease was nearing the all-important eighty-year threshold.
+The lease extension was finalised in September 2009.
+The freeholder’s charges were kept to an absolute minimum.